Gersbachlab-Bioinformatics/FRACTEL/README.md

 Run FRACTEL test or simulate data

 positional arguments:
+  {run,simulate,interpolate}
-  {run,simulate}  Sub-command to execute
+                        Sub-command to execute
     run                 Run FRACTEL test on a given dataframe with p-values of grouped elements simulate            Simulate data for FRACTEL analysis
+    interpolate         Interpolate p-values in a data frame based on a reference data frame

 options:
   -h, --help      show this help message and exit